Get insider access

 Bose SoundLink Flex

 The Bose SoundLink Flex is more versatile than the JBL Flip 6.
-The Bose supports voice assistants through your smartphone and is excellent at hearing your commands from far and in noisier settings.
-It can also produce a more extended low-bass than the JBL.
-It also has a slightly longer-lasting battery life, though this varies depending on your usage habits.
-That said, the JBL comes with a graphic EQ to tweak its sound to your liking and offers a slightly wider-sounding soundstage.
+The Bose supports voice assistants through your smartphone and is excellent at hearing your commands from afar and in noisier settings.
+It can also produce a deeper bass than the JBL and has a slightly longer-lasting battery life, though this varies depending on your usage habits.
+That said, the JBL's companion app comes with a graphic EQ to tweak its sound to your liking and offers a slightly wider-sounding soundstage.

 JBL Charge 4